arashnm80/arashnm80.github.io/handbook/quality-levels.md

 > No matter how much I can stretch, in the end I have a limited rope.
 The challenge is to maximize the area.

 ### 4. perfection
 Perfection is almost always impossible and must be avoided.
 I might never reach the step 7 of my full free weekday plan.
 I might rest many times in my work days and I might work in many of my free days.
 There are always many exceptions and many times that I will break my own laws and principles.
 100% sure that I can't accomplish any plan 100% successful but 90% sure I can do them 90%.
+I can't define exact absolute paths but I can take a star as my compass and follow the generic path.

 How to paralyze an obsessive?
 Tell him to grab 20 apples from refrigerator while you know there are 19 or 21 of them.